 We came here a lot.
 Like, A LOT.
 The prices are a bit more expensive than traditional Thai restaurants, but this place is constantly packed, so you know it’s good.
 Everything that we tried was delicious… but we had a clear favorite.

-Be sure to try the Chicken Cashew Nut.
+Our recommendation: Be sure to try the Chicken Cashew Nut.
 It’s divine.
 The best we had in all of Thailand.
 All 6 times we ate it.
 No exaggeration.

 This is the type of restaurant we typically frequent on our travels.
 Plastic chairs, laminated menus, and an owner with a cute baby in their arms.
 The food is traditional, simple, and cheap (for the island).
 Choose from an assortment of Thai food and a few Western dishes.
 But unlike the name suggests, don’t order the coffee (if you’re a connoisseur).
 Yes, it’s cheap, but it’s instant.
 You can get many better cuppas further down the road.